none-None1/Interpret-Esolangs-Online/README.md

 ### How to use?
 Just click the run button!

 You can also generate permanent links of programs.
-However, it you want to do that, your program should **not** be too long.
+However, it you want to do that, <s>your program should **not** be too long.</s> URL length limit no longer exists!